Mabrar92/Privacy-Preserving-Data-Collection-Protocol/README.md

                                                                Number of l-diverse groups for chosen dataset           |
                                                                                                                        v
                                                                        Number of Counterfeit Sensitive Values provided to Second Leader by Dataholders

-Sample Command Line Usage : python Eppdc.py a 7 50 2

-OutPut FIles :

-All data. xlsx
-MST_Table.xlsx
-SLandFL_datasets.xlsx
+#OutPut FIles :All data.xlsx, MST_Table.xlsx SLandFL_datasets.xlsx
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------